Too many. Poorly run. Waste of time.

 - Can we review the commitments we’ve made before we wrap up?
 I want to be sure I’m clear on what you need and when you need it.

 - I’d love to hear what other people are taking away from this discussion.
-May we take a few minutes to do this before we change topics?
+Can we take a few minutes to reflect before we change topics?

 Meetings are high-leverage events for the organization, and they’re exposure moments for you.
 So take ownership, pay attention, and stop the tyranny of terrible meetings.